How to Compare Two Columns in Excel for Missing Values

 Compare Two Columns in Excel for Missing Values with vlookup

-• Now, press ENTER key.
+• Now, press the ENTER key.

 Here, we are telling Excel to look up the values in the Employee Name one by one in Attended Office.
 That’s why we used the VLOOKUP function and also used absolute cell reference for the range C5 to C11.
-ISERROR function will return the value FALSE if the data is present in both the column otherwise TRUE.
+ISERROR function will return the value FALSE if the data is present in both columns otherwise TRUE.

 Finally, drag down to AutoFill for the rest of the series.